Luis Arraez Player Props: Marlins vs. Mets

-After going 1-for-3 in his last game, Luis Arraez and the Miami Marlins take on the New York Mets (who will hand the ball to Tylor Megill) at 4:10 PM ET on Saturday.
+On Sunday, Luis Arraez (coming off going 4-for-5) and the Miami Marlins face the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 1:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Mets.
+In his most recent appearance, he had four hits (going 4-for-5) against the Mets.

 Luis Arraez Game Info & Props vs. the Mets